Your pension finances

 Lifetime allowance

-This is the maximum amount of pension benefits that HMRC allows you to receive without paying extra tax.
+The LTA was the maximum amount of pension benefits that HMRC allowed you to receive without paying extra tax.
+But as of 6 April 2024, the lifetime allowance was abolished.
+Learn more about the change here.

 McCloud (Remedy)